 Can I enter a piece in multiple categories?
 Yes.
 In your account on the My Entries home page, click “Copy” on any entry you have created.
 Or, after you’ve finished an entry, click “Submit in another category.”
 A duplicate entry will be created with all the same information.
-Just be sure to change the discipline and entry category to the new one you want to apply to.
+Be sure to change the discipline and entry category to the new one you want to apply to.

 Which category does my entry belong in?
 Often the best way to understand a category is to see previous work that won in that category.
 Check our Winners Gallery for examples.
-If you still have questions regarding our categories or require assistance in selecting the appropriate category, please contact our awards coordinator at 416-510-0909 x27 or email@example.com.
+If you still have questions regarding our categories or require assistance in selecting the appropriate category, contact email@example.com.

 Is my entry a single or a series?
 A single means one piece, and series means you are submitting more than one piece of the same project to a maximum of three.
 A campaign, unless specified otherwise in the Applied Arts Awards Entry Kit, is five to nine pieces.
 If an entry contains more than the specified images, we will either contact you to split the submission into multiple entries, or choose which ones will be judged, so it’s best to stick to the indicated numbers for single, series and campaign.

 What is the Young Blood category?
-Young Blood is a series of categories open only to entrants who have been out of school for 5 years or less (three for Photography and Illustration, and five for Design and Advertising).
+Young Blood is a series of categories open only to entrants who have been out of school for a certain number of years or less (three for Photography and Illustration, and five for Design and Advertising).
 As with all categories, they are judged on creative excellence, technical merit and suitability for end use, but the jury takes into account the level of professional experience.
 You will be required to specify the name of the Young Blood entrant to qualify.

 We will reproduce these credits in the magazine and in our online winners gallery alongside your winning image(s).
-Credits will be reproduced in the order that you specify.
+Credits are reproduced in the order that you specify.
 Review your credits and their sort order carefully!
 Only the first 6 credits will appear in print, whereas all of your credits will appear online.
 A sample credit entry is in the entry form on the My Entries page.